Daylight Savings and Sleep

 Child's current schedule: Nap at 1:00 p.m.; bedtime routine begins at 7:00, bedtime is 7:30.

-Day 7: Daylight savings time occurs, so the nap is back at 1:00 p.m. and bedtime is back to 7:30.
+Day 7 (Sun): Daylight savings time occurs, and we "fall back" an hour.
+Wake them up at their normal time and the nap is back at 1:00 p.m. and bedtime is back to 7:30 p.m.

 You can also do this the week after the time change if you prefer, or if you missed the opportunity.
 Just keep in mind you'll have to start an hour off of their schedule and work back to normal since the time change has already happened.
 Either way, it takes about a week for your child's internal clock to fully adjust to the changes.
 If your child isn't very sensitive to time and routines, then you may only need a few days and can change their schedule 15-20 minutes each day until you reach the hour change.
 You know your child the best!